uchicago-cs/chiventure/src/skilltrees/examples/2022-Demo-Script.md

 Lore:
 You are a young adventurer, going to skills academy in order to get strong.
-Your mentor teaches you about complex skills, classes, and how to read, when he turns out to be vampire, and you kill him.
+Your mentor teaches you about complex skills, classes, and how to read, when he turns out to be a vampire, and you kill him.

 ## Running the Demo Game
 1. Clone the chiventure repo into your folder of choice.